 Preheat oven to 150°F.

-In a pan over medium heat, heat water for the dough to between 105-110°F, or until just warm enough to dip your finger in.
-Transfer to a bowl and add yeast and sugar, leaving the yeast mixture to proof for 5 minutes.
+In a pan over medium heat, heat 1/2 cup water for the dough to between 105-110°F, or until just warm enough to dip your finger in.
+Transfer to a bowl and add 1 tsp yeast and 1/2 tbsp sugar, leaving the yeast mixture to proof for 5 minutes.

 Lightly grease a medium-sized bowl with some of the olive oil.
-Add flour, salt, paprika, and remaining olive oil into the bowl and mix.
+Add 1 3/4 cups flour, 1/4 tsp salt, 1 tsp paprika, and remaining olive oil into the bowl and mix.
 Pour in the yeast mixture and mix until the dough forms a ball.

 Turn the oven off, place the bowl with the dough inside and close the oven door.
 Leave the dough to rise for 1 hour, until it doubles in size.
 Leave it for a further 30 minutes if it hasn’t fully risen.